ProjectProRepo/Mini-Chatbot-Python-Project/README.md

 Use the chatbot in an interactive session.
 Type your queries, and the bot will respond based on the trained model.

+## Customization
+To modify or extend the chatbot:
+- Update intents.json with new patterns and responses.
+- Retrain the model to include the changes.
+-
+## How It Works
+1. **Text Preprocessing**
+- Tokenizes user inputs and patterns from intents.json.
+- Converts text into numerical features using BoW.
+2. **Neural Network Training**
+ Trains a model on feature-label pairs.
+- Predicts the most relevant tag for a given user query.
+3. **Response Generation**
+- Matches the predicted tag to the appropriate response from intents.json.

 For a detailed explanation of each step and the fundamentals, read the complete blog: [Python Chatbot Project-Learn to build a chatbot from Scratch](https://www.projectpro.io/article/python-chatbot-project-learn-to-build-a-chatbot-from-scratch/429)

 Feel free to fork this repository, raise issues, or submit pull requests to enhance the project!